Fantastic Things to Do in Sifnos, Greece

 The only way to get to Sifnos from Athens is by ferry.
 The island is pretty well connected to mainland Greece and many other islands.

-Check out the most convenient ferry routes, schedules and prices here.
+Alternatively, you can find the most convenient ferry routes, schedules, and prices here.

-There are from three to five daily trips sailing from the port of Piraeus, depending on the season.
+Three to five daily trips sail from the port of Piraeus, depending on the season.

-The trip can be quite short if you book a ticket on a high-speed boat (a bit more than two hours).
+The trip can be pretty short if you book a ticket on a high-speed boat (a bit more than two hours).
 The traveling time on regular ferries is about 5 hours.

 things to do in Sifnos